 As a music educator, Paris teaches violin and viola at St Andrew’s School and Seymour College, and also tutors a number of ensembles and immersion programs at each of these schools.
 She began teaching at OMA in 2021.
 Paris is passionate about sharing the joy of creating music with young people, and has helped to facilitate a number of creative music workshops and schools tours presented by the Open Music Academy, the Adelaide Symphony Orchestra, the Adelaide Youth Orchestras, Julian Ferraretto, and Connecting the Dots Through Music, both in Adelaide and through regional South Australia.

 Michael has a B mus.(Hons) from the University of Melbourne.
 He also studied at the Elder Conservation of Music and the Australian National Academy of Music.
 He has been a member of the Adelaide Symphony Orchestra since 2002.
 He has also performed with the Melbourne Symphony Orchestra, Orchestra Victoria and Malaysian Philharmonic Orchestra.
 Michael has played chamber music with many ensembles and plays regularly with Adelaide Baroque.
 He has taught violin and viola since 2002 and has prepared many students for SACE, IB and AMEB exams.

-She became a full-time company member of Opera Australia where she sang for numerous years before being awarded a company travelling scholarship to continue her professional development in London with David Harper and conductors and coaches from The Royal Opera and English National Opera.
+Following her tertiary studies, she immediately became a full-time company member of Opera Australia where she performed small roles, covers and chorus.
+After performing for Opera Australia for numerous years she was awarded a travelling scholarship through the company to continue her professional soloist development in London with conductors and coaches from The Royal Opera and English National Opera.

 Fiona McArdle is a professional opera singer with a Master of Music (Voice and Opera Performance) from the New England Conservatory, Boston, USA, and an Honours Degree in Classical Voice from the Elder Conservatorium of Music.